castwide/vscode-solargraph/README.md

 * Identification of local, class, and instance variables within the current scope
 * Find references and rename symbols (experimental as of solargraph gem v0.22.0)
 * Support for gems
-* Near-complete support for the Ruby stdlib
+* Near-complete support for the Ruby core and stdlib
 * Partial support for Ruby on Rails

 ## Requirements